FFDA/comicAutoEditor/README.md

 All comic archives created with this script will be cbz (zip based), because of rar licensing.

-It can also remove part of the filename of pages in the archive.
+It can also remove or replace part of the filename of pages in the archive.

 # How to